A bleb is a white (or clear, or yellow) spot or a blister on the surface of a nipple pore. There are 2 main reasons they can occur:

 It’s a good idea to keep feeding or pumping after a blister has popped to make sure the breast is fully drained.

 When you have a bleb and blockage, you usually DON’T have a fever, or any other flu-like symptoms.
 The breast is not usually red, but it may be tender to touch and feel firm, possibly engorged.
+If the blockage doesn’t clear, this may lead to mastitis due to a build up of pressure in the breast tissue behind the blockage.

-We use low intensity pulsed ultrasound to mobilise the milk sitting in that portion of the breast.
+We use low intensity therapeutic ultrasound to mobilise the milk sitting in that portion of the breast.
 We will also show you how to massage toward the nipple or to build pressure to assist with popping the bleb.
 Some focused massage right around the nipple and areola may help to break down scar tissue around recurrent bleb site.
 We also have plenty of relevant contacts to refer you to if you need some further assistance with breastfeeding challenges.

 We’ve developed online video masterclasses to teach women like you HOW to massage their breast when they get an issue.
 These videos demonstrate what we teach women in clinic as well as the background anatomy of the breast so you understand your body better.
 Head over to our sister-company…